medined/perl-5-by-example/perl_5_by_example/form-processing.md

 page designer interact with users by letting them fill out a form.
 The form can be composed of elements such as input boxes, buttons, checkboxes, radio buttons, and selection lists.
-All of the form elements are specified using HTML tags surrounded by a set of &lt;FORM&gt;..&lt;/FORM&gt; tags.
+All of the form elements are specified using HTML tags surrounded by a set of <FORM>..</FORM> tags.
 You can have more than one form per HTML document.
-<P>There are several modifiers or options used with the &lt;FORM&gt; tag.
+<P>There are several modifiers or options used with the <FORM> tag.
 The
 two most important are METHOD and ACTION:
 <P>
 <UL>